SolomonAbuh/CookAbot/README.md

 ## Showcase 🤩

-Here are some of the amazing bot chaaracters generated from CookABot
+Here are some of the amazing bot characters generated from CookABot

 <div align="center">
     <img src="assets/show_case.png" alt="CookABot showcase" width="100%">